 We have clarified why we included ozone in the sensitivity analysis in the revised manuscript (P. XX, Lines XX-XX):

-[In a sensitivity analysis, we included βO3 to account for O3 exposures in the model,69 […]
+[In a sensitivity analysis, we included βO3 to account for O3 exposures in the model, as ozone concentrations have been associated with many adverse health outcomes,69 […]

 6) Methods, page 9-10: When discussing priors used for the Bayesian model why are weakly-informative priors given to non-EC PM2.5, but non-informative priors are given to other parameters?
 Please give more detail when justifying use of priors.